BlobbyOfficial/snake-game/README.md

-# Python script to generate README.md

-def generate_readme():
-    # Define the content sections for the README
-    content = """
-# Snake.io Game 🎮

 Welcome to **Snake.io Game** – a modern, responsive reimagination of the classic Snake game by [blobbyofficial](https://blobbyofficial.github.io/classic-games-hub/)!
 Relive the nostalgia, enjoy smooth animations, and challenge yourself to beat your high score across both desktop and mobile devices. 🚀